The ultimate family escape to Great Keppel Island

 Svendsens Beach Great Keppel Island

-The luxury island retreat of Svendsens Beach, Great Keppel Island offers an eco-friendly glamping experience on the quiet side of the island, right near the beach.
+The luxury island retreat of Svendsens Beach, Great Keppel Island offers an eco-friendly glamping experience on the quiet side of the island, right near the beach, for families with kids 14 years and older.

 Best walks and beaches on Great Keppel Island